shinken-solutions/shinken/docs/source/08_configobjects/host.rst

 If you specify **d,r** in this field, notifications will only be sent out when the host goes DOWN and when it recovers from a DOWN state.

-   notifications_enabled :ref:`* <configuringshinken-objectdefinitions#configuringshinken-objectdefinitions-retention_notes>`
+   notifications_enabled

 This directive is used to determine whether or not notifications for this host are enabled.
 Values: 0 = disable host notifications, 1 = enable host notifications.

    stalking_options

 This directive determines which host states "stalking" is enabled for.
 Valid options are a combination of one or more of the following: **o** = stalk on UP states, **d** = stalk on DOWN states, and **u** = stalk on UNREACHABLE states.
 More information on state stalking can be found :ref:`here <advancedtopics-stalking>`.

    notes

 This directive is used to define an optional string of notes pertaining to the host.
-If you specify a note here, you will see the it in the :ref:`extended information <thebasics-cgis>` CGI (when you are viewing information about the specified host).
+If you specify a note here, you will see the it in the extended information CGI (when you are viewing information about the specified host).

    notes_url